-- The item or service is available from only one source. - The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - The COPS Office authorizes noncompetitive proposals in response to a written request from the recipient. - Competition is determined inadequate after solicitation of a number of sources.
+- The aggregate dollar amount of the acquisition of property or services does not exceed the micro-purchase threshold. - The item or service is available from only one source. - The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation. - The COPS Office authorizes noncompetitive proposals in response to a written request from the recipient. - Competition is determined inadequate after solicitation of a number of sources.